Why Train Employees for Reputation Management

 MetricTargetAssessment Method

-Issue Resolution Rate85%Percentage of issues resolved without escalation.
+First Contact Resolution Rate85%Percentage of issues resolved without needing escalation.

 Training for Better Results